 Bangkok is the only city in Thailand currently served by three rapid transit systems: the elevated BTS Skytrain, the underground MRT and the Airport Rail Link.
 The BTS Skytrain and the underground MRT systems connect the main shopping, entertainment and business areas of the city.
 The Airport Rail Link connects Suvarnabhumi Airport with central Bangkok.

 Water-based transport is present not only on the islands but still plays an important role in Bangkok too.
-Several water buses serve commuters daily.
-The Chao Phraya Express Boat carries passengers along the river, Khlong Saen Saep boat service serves on 2 of Bankok's canals, and passenger ferries help to cross the Chao Phraya river at thirty-two river crossings.
+Several water bus services serve commuters daily.
+Chao Phraya Express Boat service carries passengers along the river, Khlong Saen Saep boat service serves on 2 of Bankok's canals, and passenger ferries help to cross the Chao Phraya river at thirty-two river crossings.

 Tips on taking local transport in Bangkok can be found in our Bangkok Transport list.